Straight to content

 Promoting waterbird and wetland conservation in India

-Since 1987, the Asian Waterbird Census (AWC) has mobilized thousands of volunteers across India to monitor waterbirds and wetland conditions during mid-winter.
-As part of the global International Waterbird Census led by Wetlands International, the AWC in India is jointly coordinated by Bombay Natural History Society (BNHS) and Wetlands International South Asia, with voluntary support from state-level coordinators.
+Since 1987, the Asian Waterbird Census (AWC) has mobilized thousands of volunteers across India to monitor waterbirds and wetlands during the northern winter.
+As part of the global International Waterbird Census led by Wetlands International, the AWC in India is jointly coordinated by Bombay Natural History Society (BNHS) and Wetlands International South Asia, with voluntary support from state-level coordinators and their networks.

 Objectives

-- Encourage citizens’ participation in waterbird and wetlands conservation
+• Encourage citizen participation in waterbird and wetlands conservation

 The AWC data is available to a wide range of government agencies and non-government organisations and contributes to conservation activities from the local to global level, including: